beimnettes/merge-customer-data/README.md

-Merging Two Sorted Arrays for Data Analytics
+Merging Two-Sorted Arrays for Data Analytics
 Problem Description
 This project involves merging two sorted arrays, customerData1 and customerData2, into a single sorted array in-place.
 This task simulates a common scenario in data analytics where customer records from multiple databases need to be consolidated efficiently.